Embroker Turns Three: Lessons From The Front Line of InsurtechEmbroker News

 Many of our customers at Embroker are CEOs or CFOs of growth stage tech companies or other complex, growing businesses.
 Some of them have never used another broker to buy insurance before and so don’t have a reference point for how the rest of the industry works.
 More than any other group, it’s these new buyers that will get frustrated by turnaround times and processes that are almost always mandated by insurance carriers.

 At Embroker, we welcome these elevated expectations with open arms, even if sometimes they are impossible for us to meet because of the way the insurance ecosystem works, or at least the way it works now.
 One of our core values is to ‘exceed what’s expected’ and it’s impossible to do that if you give yourself any excuse to lower your standards, even if it takes extra work or just confidence in executing on a long-term vision, to achieve what you’re aiming to.
 Eventually, this loyalty to high, even unrealistically high, standards pays off in the form of a product that is much, much better than what otherwise exists.

 Finding the right people is the difference between success and failure

-It’s clear what success at a startup requires. it requires hard work, sometime painfully hard, single-minded dedication, and the capability to persevere through what feel like endless obstacles.
+It’s clear what success at a startup requires. it requires hard work, sometimes painfully hard, single-minded dedication, and the capability to persevere through what feels like endless obstacles.
 These are all traits that we don’t tend to embrace in other aspects of our society, so it shouldn’t be surprising that the majority of people are likely better suited to working in traditional corporate environments.

 For those that are deeply, genuinely excited about solving hard problems, however, and are willing to stick around when things get tough and see things through, I don’t think there can be a better path.
 It’s incredible what a relatively small team of people that share these attributes can accomplish.
 At Embroker, we’re hiring across the board to scale for our next phase of growth, see careers if this describes you and you want to help build the future of insurance.